 Have you ever wanted to sleep in a castle?
 Yes, you can do this here in Livingston!
 We stumbled upon a bed and breakfast that allows you to do just that:

 For about $106/night, you can sleep like royalty in this one-bedroom manor.
 This home was built by a German couple who wanted to bring the "old-world" castle experience to America.
-If you're interested in learning more, you can check out their listing on Airbnb.
+If you're interested in learning more, look for them on AirBnB.

 LEARN A LITTLE ABOUT LIVINGSTON HISTORY: